5 Tips for Successful College Landing Pages

-The straightforward and unambiguous purpose of a college landing page is refreshing in the digital marketing landscape.
-As a stand-alone page, it serves one purpose — to capture a lead or make a sale.
-The page isn’t trying to serve multiple audiences or convey various messages, it’s entire reason for being is to make that sale or capture users’ contact information so they can continue along the customer journey.
+As a stand-alone page, the advertising landing page serves one purpose — to capture a lead or make a sale.
+The page isn’t trying to serve multiple audiences or convey various messages, its entire reason for being is to make that sale or capture users’ contact information so they can continue along the customer journey.

 Following are five best practices to keep in mind while designing successful college landing pages and creating pages that truly connect with your users that were discussed at OHO’s 2019 Higher Education Digital Marketing Bootcamp.